ethicsai/ethical-gardeners/docs/source/tutorials/config.rst

 - `%M`: Minute
 - `%S`: Second

-By default, the output directory will be outputs/YEAR_MONTH_DAY/HOUR_MINUTE_SECOND.
-This directory will store the csv file named simulation_metrics.csv as well as the hydra configuration used for the simulation in the ``.hydra`` directory and the logs.
+By default, the output directory will be outputs/YEAR-MONTH-DAY/HOUR-MINUTE-SECOND.
+This directory will store the csv file named ``simulation_metrics.csv`` as well as the hydra configuration used for the simulation in the ``.hydra`` directory and the logs.

 .. _wandb-parameters: